junxit/us-congress-bills-111/metadata.md

 - 2009-05-07 — Introduced in Senate
 - 2009-05-07 — Read twice and referred to the Committee on Environment and Public Works.
+- 2009-05-14 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-07-15 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 111-47.
+Additional views filed.
+- 2009-07-15 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+With written report No. 111-47.
+Additional views filed.
+- 2009-07-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 109.